splunk/docker-splunk/docs/ADVANCED.md

         hotlist_bloom_filter_recency_hours: 1
   ...
 ```

+## Forward to Data Stream Processor
+See the [DSP integration document](advanced/DSP.md) to learn how to directly send data from a forwarder to [Splunk Data Stream Processor](https://www.splunk.com/en_us/software/stream-processing.html).

 ## Use a deployment server
 Deployment servers can be used to manage otherwise unclustered or disjoint Splunk instances.
 A primary use-case would be to stand up a deployment server to manage app or configuration distribution to a fleet of 100 universal forwarders.